 Unfortunately, most of the research around these plants for ticks specifically is using high-concentration extracts or essential oils, so it’s not entirely proven that whole plants have a significant effect.
 This would be really hard to prove in any case because there are so many factors at play in a garden ecosystem.
 There is plenty of anecdotal evidence that the plants on this list keep away ticks and the animals that carry them so that definitely counts for something.

 What else can I do to prevent ticks?

 Plant-based defenses will only go so far, since the animals that carry ticks can be persistent.
 The only surefire way to keep these animals away is to fence them out.
-To keep ticks away from you, your family, and pets, repellents (DEET-based for humans, permethrin for animals) will do the job nicely.
+To keep ticks away from you, your family, and pets, try tick repellents (DEET-based for humans, permethrin for animals) will do the job nicely.
 It’s also important to check for ticks every day.
 This is especially true if you spend a lot of time outside in the woods.